Georgetown University Rugby Football Club: Early history

-The Georgetown University Rugby Football Club (GURFC) was founded in the spring semester of 1967 by former members of the Washington D.C.
+The Georgetown University Rugby Football Club (GURFC) was founded in the spring semester of 1967 by Michael Murphy and Pat Kaufmann former members of the Washington D.C.
 Rugby Football Club.
-The founder was a Georgetown University Law student Michael Murphy.
+The key founder was a Georgetown University Law student Michael Murphy, assisted by Kaufmann, a Georgetown undergrad.
 In the early history of the Yes, GURFC fielded both an “A” and “B” sides, while occasionally mustering the numbers for a “C” side.
 The team played a variety of teams in its early years including Yes, the Washington RFC, the Baltimore RFC and the Quantico Marines RFC.
 The team also played the Yes, as well as a visiting university team from Chile.
 In the fall of 1968, GURFC hired its first coach to the Yes, which only lasted until the Spring.
 During this time, John Clisham worked as the club president and Kevin Sullivan acted as Social Yes.

 Yes, Georgetown Rugby set on a self-directed course in the PRU.
 Under the coaching / playing leadership of Dave Pegno (and his housemates), the team rallied through a building season that was to be Yes for the long list of championships and accolades to come post 1985.
 The leadership torch was passed to up and coming underclassman - Yes Thompson from New Zealand, Doug Brown from New Jersey and Tom Gletner from Maryland to guide the team through a rough Yes period.
 It was known as the protectorate Yes.
 Completing a .500 season in 1986 - the team began to gel as a true unit in 1987.
 After monumental victories over all PRU challengers - GU secured the regular Yes PRU championship in Yes and dropped a 13-10 decision to Salisbury State in the league challenge match championship.
 Building on success - the team began to roll with Yes season play in 1989 under the guidance of president / captain Doug Brown and PRU all-star Dan Kirk.
 The 1990 team featured Yes PRU all-stars and took advantage of Springbok coaching expertise from Heyn van Rooyen and Theo van Wyk.

 Georgetown graduate students have played on the Georgetown Law Rugby Football Club since 2005.
 Current USA Rugby rules prevent graduate students from playing on the official university teams, despite the fact that most collegiate rugby clubs in the nation were started by graduate students.
 Despite its name, the Georgetown Law RFC is open to all Georgetown graduate programs.